matthewmodestino/splunk-fargate-firelens-demo/README.md

 # splunk-fargate-firelens-demo

-Collect logs from AWS ECS Fargate workloads using splunk/fluentd-hec and AWS Firelens log router and send to Splunk Enterprise Cloud and Splunk Observability Cloud!
+Collect logs from AWS ECS Fargate workloads using `splunk/fluentd-hec` Firelens log router and send to Splunk Enterprise Cloud and Splunk Observability Cloud!

 ## What is `splunk/fluentd-hec`?